chtwilfer/Arc-enabledWinServersDemoLab/README.md

 - one Spoke Network (for simulated OnPrem Hybrid connectivity)
 - one Virtual Machine (Windows) in Spoke Network (OnPrem)

-I use a Bastian Host for connecting to the Arc Windows VM in the Spoke Network instead of an Public IP.
+I use the Bastian Host for connecting to the Arc Windows VM in the Spoke Network instead of an Public IP.

 ### Deploy to Azure